SumoLogic/sumologic-documentation/docs/cloud-soar/automation.md

 #### Pass attributes to a nested playbook

-*(Applies only to organizations running the Delivery 1 version of Cloud SOAR.)*
+*(Applies only to organizations running the non-SaaS version of Cloud SOAR.)*

 When you nest a child playbook within a parent playbook, you must pass parameters from the parent to the child to be utilized within the child playbook actions.